April 25 free admission to museums in Florence

 Discover all the Florentine museums open and free on Liberation Day

-On Friday 25 April, Liberation Day, it will be possible to celebrate the occasion by immersing oneself in the beauty of Italy's cultural heritage.
-In fact, there are many open Florentine museums that adhere to the Ministry of Culture's initiative and guarantee free entry to all visitors.
+Saturday, April 25, on the occasion of Liberation Day, you can celebrate the holiday by immersing yourself in the beauty of Italy’s cultural heritage.
+In fact, many museums in Florence are participating in the Ministry of Culture’s initiative and offering free admission to all visitors.

-All participating museums will offer free admission to all visitors, making art and historical memory the protagonists of this day.
+All museums participating in the initiative will offer free admission to all visitors, making art and historical memory the stars of the day.